Sylvia Mendez: Legacy

-On September 9, 2009 a second school opened in the Los Angeles community of Boyle Heights bearing the name "Felicitas and Gonzalo Mendez Learning Center."
+On September 9, 2009, a second school opened in the Los Angeles community of Boyle Heights bearing the name "Felicitas and Gonzalo Mendez Learning Center."
 The dual school campus commemorated the efforts of the Mendez and other families from the Westminster case.

-An exhibit honoring Mendez v.
-Westminster was scheduled to open in September 2011, at the Old Courthouse Museum in Santa Ana.
-This exhibit known as "A Class Act" is sponsored by the Museum of Teaching and Learning.
-Sylvia Mendez is a member of the exhibit planning committee along with her brother, Gonzalo.

 On February 15, 2011, Sylvia Mendez was awarded the Presidential Medal of Freedom.
 In 2012, Brooklyn College awarded Sylvia Mendez an honorary degree.

-On May 23, 2018, the board of Berkeley Unified School District voted unanimously to rename Le Conte Elementary School, located at 2241 Russell Street, as Sylvia Mendez Elementary School.
+On May 23, 2018, the board of Berkeley Unified School District voted unanimously to rename Le Conte Elementary School, as Sylvia Mendez Elementary School.
 The school is a Spanish-English two-way immersion school.
-Mendez has been a spokesperson at Berkeley schools and her story has been inspirational to Berkeley students, teachers, and parents.
+Mendez has been a spokesperson at Berkeley schools.

+Mendez Historic Freedom Trail and Monument

+The Mendez Historic Freedom Trail and Monument opened on December 1, 2022, at 7371 Westminster Boulevard, in Westminster California.
+It tells the story of what happened, in early 1944, when Sylvia Mendez and her brothers Gonzalo Jr. and Jerome, tried to start attending school the Westminster 17th Street School.
+Sylvia Mendez and her family had recently moved to Westminster and lived close by the school, but were turned away and were redirected to go to a "Mexican school."

+The city of Westminster built the Mendez Historic Freedom Trail and Monument to honor the achievement of the landmark Mendez v.
+Westminster School District case.
+It has interactive signs describing this historical desegregation case accompanied with statues and educational activities.

+It has two statues, one is of the parents, Gonzalo and Felicitas Mendez, the second is two children walking with two books in their hands.
+The statue of the children honors the 5,000 children that were represented in this case.
+At the bottom of the statue it reads “1947: Toward equality in our schools.”
+The park also features a giant book monument that introduces the historical civil rights case.
+The trail and monument was funded by a state park program grant of close to $1.3 million and a California Natural Resources Agency of $2.3 million.